drblue9001/blockchain-backpack/website/part2.md

 Now that we have the schema of paint cans set so we can instantiate them and use them, let's describe exactly what `UseItem()` does.
 It looks at the schema of the first item in the list of incoming ids.
 If that exists and has a contract, it unlocks all the incoming items for that contract so that contract can modify those items.
 Then it calls the contract with the item_ids.
 Then it locks any still existing items after the call.

 This lets a user modify their items using code blessed by Valve, only when they wish.
-As each transaction needs a separate button press on the theoretical signing hardware, we want this user request to be a single signed message.
+As each transaction needs a separate button press on the theoretical signing hardware, we want this user request to be a single signed transaction.

 ### Removing the paint job